#62: Comets

-As of 2014 there are 5,253 known comets, a number that is steadily increasing as they are discovered.
+2. As of 2021 only about 4,584 comets have officially been cataloged, a number that is steadily increasing as they are discovered.
 However, this represents only a tiny fraction of the total potential comet population, as the number of comet-like bodies in the outer Solar System is estimated to be one trillion.
 That’s a LOT!
+Write the number one trillion on your recording page.

-Learn more about comets by watching the video below.
+3. Learn more about comets by watching the video below.
+Write 3 facts about comets on your recording page.

 Leave a Reply